sawickicezary/Guess-The-Number/README.md

 2. User has to input the next number of a string.
 3. If guessed correctly, you win.

 Everytime you win or loose, you are able to play again, show help or quit.
+### Project informations
 Project created with Visual Studio 2019 Community Version and used with compilator Visual C++ 2019.

 Used libraries: